-Yong Yeol Ahn, an associate professor of informatics and computing at the School of Informatics, Computing, and Engineering, has been honored with a Minerva Research Initiative Award by the United States Department of Defense.
+Yong Yeol Ahn, an associate professor of informatics and computing at the School of Informatics, Computing, and Engineering, has been honored with a Minerva Research Initiative Award worth a total of $4.4 million by the United States Department of Defense.

 The initiative, which was launched in 2008, supports basic social science research that focuses on topics of particular relevance to U.S. national security.
 Ahn was joined in his research by SICE colleagues, including Associate Professor of Informatics Staša Milojević, Professor of Informatics Alessandro Flammini, and Professor of Informatics and Computing Fil Menczer.
 Former SICE professor Sriraam Natarajan, now at the University of Texas at Dallas, also was part of group.